KATT/toggl-iCal/README.md

 5. Paste `http://127.0.0.1:3000/`

-🎉 Now you can view all year's Toggl entries.
+🎉 Now you can view the last six month's Toggl entries.

 ## Deploy